gomeslelino/IoT-Comfort-Assessment/README.md

 ## Model Selection, Training and Evaluation

 With the dataset preprocessed, we moved on to the Model Selection Phase.
-The regression models tested were "Linear Regression", "Decision Tree Regressor", "Random Forest Regressor", "Gradient Bosoting Regressor", "KNN Regressor" and "Support Vector Regressor".
+The regression models tested were "Linear Regression", "Decision Tree Regressor", "Random Forest Regressor", "Gradient Boosting Regressor", "KNN Regressor" and "Support Vector Regressor".
 The following results were obtained, which highlighted the Random Forest Regressor as the most viable model for having the lowest NMSE and MAE and the highest R^2.

 > Model: Linear Regression
 >